SapiensAnatis/dragalia-api-docs/docs/source/info/undocumented.rst

    * - DungeonSkipStartMultipleQuestAssignUnit
      -
    * - DungeonStartStartMultiAssignUnit
-     - AssignUnit in other places refers to quests where you are forced to use a specific unit.
+     - AssignUnit usually means quests where you are forced to use a specific unit
    * - EarnEventEntry
      -
    * - EarnEventGetEventData